 CO2 Smart Grid

-The large amount of CO2 put into the atmosphere because of human activity causes climate change, threatening our quality of life and security and that of future generations.
-This has been acknowledged by (inter)national governments – for instance at the COP21 in Paris in 2015 -; They pledge large emission reductions.
-In the Netherlands, we aim for a reduction of 85-95 percent by the year 2050.
+The large amount of CO2 emitted into the atmosphere as a result of human activity is causing climate change.
+These emissions are threatening our quality of life and our security, as well as that of future generations.
+This has been endorsed by national governments and international authorities, for example during the COP21 climate conference in Paris.
+Commitments were made there to significantly reduce emissions.
+In the Netherlands, for example, the objective is a 85-95 percent reduction by the year 2050.

-The western part of the Netherlands offers a perfect opportunity to start this transformation.
-Multiple large industrial facilities produce CO2 that can be contained.
-An underground infrastructure already delivers considerable amounts of CO2 to large clusters of greenhouses, where it is used for cultivating food.
-That infrastructure can efficiently be enlarged, and expanded with a few comprehensive buffers.
-The vicinity of Europe’s 1st and 4th largest harbors, the emerging spectrum of CO2 applications (for agriculture, biochemicals, biofuels, and construction materials) and the right public pressure provides the perfect window of opportunity for the world’s first CO2 smart grid.
+The western region of the Netherlands offers the perfect opportunity to start this transformation.
+Multiple large industrial plants produce CO2 that can be captured.
+Large quantities of CO2 are already being supplied to clusters of greenhouse horticulture enterprises through underground structures.
+That infrastructure can be efficiently expanded and extended to include storage and buffers.
+The proximity of Europe’s largest and fourth largest sea ports, the rapidly expanding spectrum of CO2 applications (horticulture, biochemistry, construction materials) and the right public context all combine to create the perfect momentum for the world’s first-ever CO2 Smart Grid.

 In order to capture as much CO2 as possible to prevent it from ending up in the atmosphere.
 And at the same time to take steps towards a circular economy.